Youth intervention

+Youth intervention is a practice within the field of youth services.
+This practice is designed to intervene when young people are at risk of or beginning to make poor decisions that can have lifelong negative impacts.
+Youth intervention is intended to support academic achievement and prevent juvenile delinquency.

+Basis

-Youth Intervention providers work with young people to help them become engaged and contributing members of the community.
-Typically, Youth Intervention programs work with young people between 6 and 18 years of age, but may also work with young people between 18 and 24 years of age.
+Youth intervention providers work with young people to help them become engaged and contributing members of the community.
+Typically, youth intervention programs work with young people between 6 and 18 years of age, but may also work with young people between 18 and 24 years of age.

-While often viewed as a way to prevent young people from becoming involved in the juvenile justice system or avoid committing a re-offense, Youth Intervention has a broader impact.
-It is a way to work with young people who are struggling in school and may choose to drop out or are making choices that can lead to teen pregnancy or illegal use of alcohol and other substances, and also works with youth who are homeless and may find themselves in unsafe situations forcing them to make harmful choices.

-Poor decision making or engaging in negative behaviors that can lead to interaction with the juvenile justice system can often be a symptom of an underlying problem.
+Poor decision-making or engaging in negative behaviors that can lead to interaction with the juvenile justice system can often be a symptom of an underlying problem.
 Causation factors can include unaddressed mental and emotional health struggles, unhealthy family environments and relationships, as well as stress and adverse childhood experiences (ACES) related to poverty.